 Then there are TimTheTatman’s sponsorship deals, which will also bring in revenue.
 He is sponsored by gaming brands such as Razer and NZXT, as well as energy drinks company Monster.
 While the value of these deals aren’t exactly known, they will very likely bring in a combined revenue that is a six figure sum.

-On top of all this, there is TimTheTatman’s exclusivity deal with Twitch, which he signed in December 2019 to keep him tied to the Amazon-owned platform and prevent him moving to rival sites like Mixer or YouTube.
+On top of all this, there is TimTheTatman’s exclusivity deal with Twitch, which he signed in December 2019 to keep him tied to the Amazon-owned platform and prevent him moving to rival sites like YouTube.
 The exact amount is unknown, but for Twitch’s biggest stars these exclusivity deals are likely worth millions of dollars.

 What is TimTheTatman’s setup?